This tutorial will introduce you to Rescale's platform using a basic airfoil design of experiments (DOE) in OpenFOAM.

 - Rescale uses a customized template to vary the environmental setting of the wind.

-- OpenFoam's SimpleFoam generates the steady state solution.
-This process uses the data of air speed and mesh to calculate the drag and lift coefficients, which the analysis code uses to evaluate the merit function.
+- OpenFOAM's simpleFoam generates the steady state solution.
+This process uses the freestream airspeed and the meshed geometry to calculate the drag and lift coefficients, which the analysis code uses to evaluate the merit function.

 Simulation software: OpenFOAM

 - To start using Rescale, go to platform.rescale.com and log in using your account information.
 Using Rescale requires no download or implementation of additional software.
 Rescale is browser-based, which allows you to securely access your analyses from your work station or from your home computer.

 - From the main screen of the platform, click on the +New Job button at the top left corner of your screen.
 This will take you to a Setup page.

 - The first step is to use the Job Type drop-down menu to select DOE.

 - There are now seven Setup stages to complete.

 First, you need to give the job a name.
 Since Rescale saves all your jobs, we recommend you to choose a unique name that will help you to identify it later.
 (For example, Tutorial 1: OpenFOAM DOE).
 To change the name of your project, click on the pencil next to the current job name in the top left corner of the window.

 Next upload the zip file

 airfoil2D_DOE.zip by clicking on the Choose File button.